 - Are new developers joining us?
 When will this happen?
 What’s the forecast for salary raises?

-- Do you have all the information you need to approve the invoices?
+- Do you have all the information you need to send and recieve invoices?
 Is your payment coming soon or will it take a couple more days?

 - Are we incurring service renewals soon?
 Do you work with days of credit?
 Do you have all of our information to issue invoices on time?